 Degrees are granted every month of the year.
-The University Graduate School requires receipt or an electronic copy of the thesis/dissertation prior to the 15th day of the month for which the degree is to be granted; if received after the 15th the degree will be granted the next month.
+The University Graduate School requires receipt of an electronic copy of the thesis/dissertation prior to the 15th day of the month for which the degree is to be granted; if received after the 15th the degree will be granted the next month.
 A degree diploma is mailed to a student's home address two to three months after the degree is conferred.
-Diplomas are sent third-class mail through the US Postal Service.
-Please be aware that third-class items are not forwarded to a new address.
-In this regard, students must verify that the correct permanent home address is on file with the Registrar in order to have the degree mailed to the desired location.
-Please see Ms. Arcuri if you are an international student desiring special arrangements for receipt of the diploma.
-Ms. Arcuri can instruct you to have the diploma sent from the University Graduate School to the Geology Graduate Office (GY-127).
+Diplomas are sent by thirdclass mail (Printed Matter) through the US Postal Service.
+Please be aware that items sent third-class are not forwarded to a new address.
+Hence, students must verify that their correct permanent home address is on file with the Registrar to ensure that the degree is mailed to the desired location.
+Please see the Graduate Services Coordinator if you are an international student desiring special arrangements for receipt of the diploma.
+The Graduate Services Coordinator can instruct you in how to have the diploma sent from the University Graduate School to the Geology Graduate Office (GY107).
 Our department will then send the diploma by airmail to your international address.
 Duplicate diplomas may be obtained through the Registrar for an additional fee.